Raisin Oat Bran Muffins

 Delicious.
 I added three ripe bananas to a double recipe and used just 1/2 C brown sugar for double batch.
 Also added 1 1/2 C walnuts.

 Yum!
 I’m glad you liked them.
 Thanks for the comment Nancy!
-I appreciate it.
+And great additions.

-I am not a breakfast person…BUT these muffins are just what I need with my morning coffee.
-Great for snacks and afternoon coffee breaks too.
+I am not a breakfast person…BUT these muffins were just what I needed with my morning coffee.

-These oat bran muffins are the perfect little bites of sweetness to go with your morning cup of coffee.
+These oat bran muffins are the perfect treat to go with your morning cup of coffee.
+Love them.

 Thank you Sharon!
 They are a family favorite!